 Getting ready for RPP

 Working with a technology partner that has experience in providing creative transaction processing solutions, without impacting on critical legacy systems, will help banks effectively respond to BankservAfrica’s modernisation project within the tight timelines.
-With the goal for all banks to roll out solutions by early 2022, becoming an early adopter is key to ensure customer loyalty.
+With the imminent roll-out of these solutions, becoming an early adopter is key to ensure customer loyalty.

 With years of experience developing innovative solutions for South Africa’s largest bank, as well as major retailers, Electrum’s technology can help you meet this target, and delight your customers, by offering the following major advantages: